 Helpful SEND websites - Devon Information Advice and Support (devonias.org.uk)

-Attending the ‘Autism & Us’ parent programme gives you an opportunity to develop your understanding of autism and look at practical solutions to managing and supporting your child’s presenting needs, whilst also connecting with other parents/carers.
+Attending the ‘Autism & Us’ parent programme gives you an opportunity to develop your understanding of autism and look at practical solutions to managing and supporting your child’s presenting needs.
+It also offers the opportunities for parents and carers to connect with other families.

 Autism & Us programmes: